defold/defold.github.io/terms-and-conditions.md

  * **The Services Privacy Policy** – this policy explains what data we collect from developers who use our Website and Services and how we use it.
 You can access this policy here [www.defold.com/privacy-policy/](https://www.defold.com/privacy-policy/).

 1.3 YOU AGREE THAT BY ACCESSING AND/OR USING OUR SERVICE, YOU ARE AGREEING TO THESE TERMS.
-IF YOU ARE ENTERING INTO THIS AGREEMENT ON BEHALF OF A COMPANY OR OTHER LEGAL ENTITY, YOU REPRESENT THAT YOU HAVE THE AUTHORITY TO BIND SUCH ENTITY, ITS AFFILIATES AND ALL USERS WHO ACCESS OUR SERVICES THROUGH YOUR ACCOUNT TO THESE TERMS AND CONDITIONS, IN WHICH CASE THE TERMS "YOU" OR "YOUR" SHALL REFER TO SUCH ENTITY, ITS AFFILIATES AND USERS ASSOCIATED WITH IT.
+IF YOU ARE ENTERING INTO THIS AGREEMENT ON BEHALF OF A COMPANY OR OTHER LEGAL ENTITY, YOU REPRESENT THAT YOU HAVE THE AUTHORITY TO BIND SUCH ENTITY, ITS AFFILIATES AND ALL USERS WHO ACCESS OUR SERVICES THROUGH YOUR ACCOUNT TO THESE TERMS AND CONDITIONS, IN WHICH CASE THE TERMS “YOU” OR “YOUR” SHALL REFER TO SUCH ENTITY, ITS AFFILIATES AND USERS ASSOCIATED WITH IT.
 IF YOU DO NOT HAVE SUCH AUTHORITY, OR IF YOU DO NOT AGREE WITH THESE TERMS AND CONDITIONS, YOU MUST NOT ACCEPT THESE TERMS AND MAY NOT USE THE SERVICES.

 **2. DEFOLD ACCOUNTS**

-**2.1 Please note that in order to create an account with us:**
+2.1 Please note that in order to create an account with us:

  * You will need a Google email address or a Twitter or GitHub account.

 2.2 In order to access certain Services we provide, you will need to register for an account with us.

- * **Community Account** – If you wish to access and post Content on any of our Defold Community Forums you can do so here: [https://forum.defold.com](https://forum.defold.com/).
+* **Community Account** – If you wish to access and post Content on any of our Defold Community Forums you can do so here: [forum.defold.com](https://forum.defold.com).

 2.3 You promise that you own the account you use for registration for an account and that all the information you provide to us is and shall remain true, accurate and complete at all times.
 We reserve the right to suspend or terminate any or all of your accounts if any information provided during the registration process or thereafter proves to be inaccurate, not current or incomplete.